Agora-Pluribus-Technologies/Pluribus.me/about.md

-# About this tool
+# About AgoraPages

-AgoraPages is a mobile-friendly web app that allows users to create and edit webpages easily for free.
-Optionally, the user can add collaborators to provide shared access to editable websites.
+AgoraPages is a free, mobile-friendly tool for publishing interconnected writing on the web.
+Write in Markdown, link your pages together, and put your work somewhere it will stay.
+Sites can be solo or shared; invite collaborators to work on a site together, wiki-style.

 ---

 ## The Goal
-The goal of AgoraPages is to democratize the open web by lowering the barrier to entry for creative and non-technical people to create an online presence on the internet.
+AgoraPages is a home for writing that lasts.
+The goal is to give writers, researchers, and thinkers a place to publish their work where it stays connected, findable, and theirs without subscriptions, without setup, and without lock-in.

 ---

 ## How it works
-When creating an Agora site, this app uses a Cloudflare Pages function to dynamically link to the user's files in Cloudflare R2 storage.

-This distributed model is inspired by a tool created in Taiwan's g0v movement called [hackfoldr](https://github.com/hackfoldr/hackfoldr).
-Similar to hackfoldr, AgoraPages dynamically links various files when the main page is accessed.

-An Agora site is made up of JSON, markdown, and image files:

-* site.json - top-level site settings
-* pages.json - a list of pages, each of which has a corresponding markdown file
-* images.json - a list of images, each of which has a corresponding image file

-When an Agora site is accessed, these JSON files are fetched, and the contents of the site are fetched and rendered dynamically.
+When you create a site on AgoraPages, your writing is stored as plain Markdown files, the same simple text format used by Wikipedia, Reddit, and most modern note-taking apps.
+Your files live on a fast global network and are loaded into your site whenever someone visits.

+This approach is inspired by hackfoldr, a tool created by Taiwan's g0v civic technology movement.
+The idea is the same: a website assembled on the fly from a collection of files you own, rather than locked inside a database somewhere.

+Your content is yours, in formats you can read and edit anywhere.
+If you ever want to leave AgoraPages, you can take everything with you — no export tool needed.